 Key Takeaways

-- Accused of disclosing tactics, techniques, and procedures (TTPs) used by Delta Force
+- Disclosed tactics, techniques, and procedures (TTPs) used by an elite military unit at Fort Bragg

-- Harp defends Williams as a whistleblower exposing misconduct within the unit
+- Harp defends Williams as a 'brave whistleblower' exposing gender discrimination and sexual harassment within Delta Force

 The FBI alleges that between 2022 and 2025, Williams communicated extensively with Harp, exchanging over 180 messages and more than 10 hours of phone calls.
 She is accused of providing classified national defense information, including tactics, techniques, and procedures (TTPs) used by the unit.
 According to court documents, Williams expressed concern about the amount of classified information disclosed in the book and article.